catskul/tizen-heaptrack/README.md

      ![Memory Profiler Output Window](docs/image/memory_profiling_msvs_output.png)

-   * After finishing the application the memory profiling data will be displayed with the GUI application (for closing application you may press "Home" or "Back" keys).
+   * The memory profiling data will be displayed with the Memory Profiler GUI after finishing the application or after closing it.
+The application can be closed by pressing "Home" or "Back" buttons).

      ![Close Application](docs/image/close_application.png)